-In this unit, students will be introduced to businesses of all sizes and their contributions to the economic and social wellbeing of a nation.
-Students will investigate the conditions under which new business ideas can emerge and how to make them a reality.
-Students will explore the factors affecting business ideas, the internal and external environments within which businesses operate, and the effect these environments have on planning a business.
+In this unit, students will be introduced to the different types of businesses, and their contributions to the economic and social wellbeing of a nation.
+Students will explore the different factors that would affect the business idea and how the environment of the business can impact business planning.

 - The business idea

-- Internal business environment and planning
+- · Internal business environment and planning

 - External business environment and planning